-And for that it can’t be forgiven.
+And, for that, Aliens: Colonial Marines can’t be forgiven.
 I’m sure Barbie’s Horse Adventure and such are worse games than this one, but this one scores so low because as well as all of its failings, there was nothing stopping it being better aside from laziness and sloppiness.
 Shame on you Gearbox Software.